laurelherting/lmh-headspace/AWS/examTips.md

 enterprise-$15,000/month("")-TAM(technical account manager)

 ### Billing Alerts/ Billing Alarms
-Alert you automatically when a certain level of AWS spend has been reached.
-If you are learning AWS for the first time, you should turn it on so that you don't spend money without realizing it.
+Alerts automatically when level has been reached

 ### IAM is global
-IAM stands for Identity Access Management.
-It is global, you don't have to specify a region when dealing with an IAM.
-When you create a user or group, this is created globally.
+Identity Access Management
+Global, don't have to specify region
+User or group created globally

 ### You can access AWS platform in 3 ways
 1. Via console